 This classic ice cream parlor makes visitors feel nostalgic, just like they’re walking back in time.
 There are so many delicious flavors, including sea turtle (salty caramel ice cream with Conrad’s chopped Turtle candy).
 Conrad’s also has ice cream sandwiches and love bars (ice cream dipped in dark chocolate).
 If ice cream isn’t the move, there are also delicious candy options including chocolate covered pretzels gummy bears and chocolate peanut butter cups.

 Häagen-Dazs | Various Locations

 While this may be a big chain, Häagen-Dazs’ PB&J sundae is just too delicious not to include.
 This sundae is part of the City Sweets campaign that introduced new flavors based on street vendor treats in various cities.
 This sundae uses one of the flavors, Chocolate Peanut Butter Pretzel, and toppings of jam and banana slices.
-Head to one of the locations in Ridgewood, Fair Lawn, Millburn, or Livingston to have a taste.
+Head to one of the locations in Ridgewood, Fair Lawn, Millburn, Livingston, Garden State Plaza, American Dream, or Edgewater to have a taste.